Q & A

 How was your robotic testing data gathered?

-We subjected the EDISON FORGED wedges and the market leading wedges (purchased at retail) to a battery of robotic testing, performed by the golf industry’s premier independent testing laboratory . . . with no Edison Golf personnel present at the time of testing.
-All wedges were 54* of loft and impact was tested at five points around the face – center and ½” from there toward the toe, heel, high and low to simulate the impact pattern of most recreational golfers.
+We subjected the Edison Forged wedges and the market leading wedges (purchased at retail) to a battery of robotic testing, performed by the golf industry’s premier independent testing laboratory . . . with no Edison Golf personnel present at the time of testing.
+All wedges were 54* of loft and impact was tested at five points around the face – center and ½” toward the toe, heel, high and low to simulate the impact pattern of most recreational golfers.
 Ten shots were struck with identical clubhead speeds and shaft lean angles for consistency.
 The data speaks for itself as to the far superior performance delivered by the revolutionary package of Edison technologies.
 See the data HERE.